-- 34. Once adopted the Local Plan will form part of the statutory Development Plan and will be used to determine planning applications.
+- 39. Once adopted the Local Plan will form part of the statutory Development Plan and will be used to determine planning applications.
 Until this happens the existing adopted plans will continue to set the planning framework.
-The Local Plan has been prepared in accordance with the Town and Country Planning (Local Planning) (England) Regulations 2012. - 35.
-This consultation stage is prescribed by Regulation 19 (publication) of these regulations and is an important stage in ensuring that the final Plan is sound and robust and will meet the requirements of the regulations when it reaches Public Examination.
+The Local Plan has been prepared in accordance with the Town and Country Planning (Local Planning) (England) Regulations 2012. - 40.
+This submission stage is prescribed by Regulation 22 of these regulations and is the final stage in ensuring that the Plan is sound and robust and will meet the requirements of the regulations when it reaches Public Examination.